VNG-Realisatie/authorization-decision-log/specifications.md

 ### Policy Sources {#spec-policies}

 The `policies` field represents a versioned reference to the policies that the PDP used to evaluate the request.
-In a PxP architecture this represents the information that would come from the Policy Administration Point (PAP).
+In a PxP architecture, this represents the information that would come from the Policy Administration Point (PAP).

 A PDP can have one or more sources of policies which can be individually versioned.
 To accommodate that the `policies` field is an object in which each key identifies a specific, versioned, policy source.